opendocsg/opendoc-supreme-court-judgements/2019_SGHC_48/report.md

 44     The Court of Appeal’s guidance does not address the question before the Court now, which concerns how material sought to be admitted after the one-year deadline should be treated by the Magistrate.
 But this is not surprising because this question was not before the Court of Appeal.
 I turn now to the parties’ arguments.

 45     The petitioners placed heavy emphasis on the text of s 370(1)(_b_) CPC itself, where it is stated that “the law enforcement officer must make _a report_ of the seizure to the relevant court … one year after the date of seizure of the property”.
 The petitioners submitted that the statutory framework envisions one comprehensive report being submitted by that time, not an initial report that serves purely as a temporary makeweight filed in time to meet the statutory requirement, with the prosecution then being free to supplement that anchor report with fresh material as and when required or asked to do so.
-The petitioners argued that such an approach permitting information to be drip-fed to the Magistrate would allow the law enforcement authority to circumvent the one-year deadline.[\[note: 44\]](#Ftn_44) In the interests of justice and fairness, there must be finality at some point in time, and statute has only specified one point in time: the one-year mark.
+The petitioners argued that such an approach permitting information to be drip-fed to the Magistrate would allow the law enforcement authority to circumvent the one-year deadline.[^44] In the interests of justice and fairness, there must be finality at some point in time, and statute has only specified one point in time: the one-year mark.

 46     The prosecution’s case, on the other hand, was that where the Magistrate has queries, the prosecution should be allowed to meet those queries by filing additional material.
-It is part of the Magistrate’s judicial function under s 370 CPC to make “sufficient enquiry” as to the relevance of the seized property to investigations.[\[note: 45\]](#Ftn_45) If the prosecution were to be denied the opportunity to present fresh material that meets the Magistrate’s concerns and answers the Magistrate’s queries, that would effectively disregard the Magistrate’s judicial function under s 370 CPC.[\[note: 46\]](#Ftn_46) There would then be no purpose in the Magistrate asking for clarification.
-Additional reports were filed out of time in the earlier s 370 decisions in _Mustafa Ahunbay_ and _Rajendar Prasad Rai and another v Public Prosecutor and another matter_ (“_Rajendar Prasad_”) without adverse comment; that practice should be upheld here.[\[note: 47\]](#Ftn_47) Further, an analogy may be drawn with a Mandatory Treatment Order (“MTO”) suitability report filed by an IMH psychiatrist in the context of s 339 CPC.[\[note: 48\]](#Ftn_48) The CPC provides that such reports are “final and conclusive”, but the High Court has since clarified that this does not mean that the courts are precluded from seeking clarifications of the report if it is unclear.
+It is part of the Magistrate’s judicial function under s 370 CPC to make “sufficient enquiry” as to the relevance of the seized property to investigations.[^45] If the prosecution were to be denied the opportunity to present fresh material that meets the Magistrate’s concerns and answers the Magistrate’s queries, that would effectively disregard the Magistrate’s judicial function under s 370 CPC.[^46] There would then be no purpose in the Magistrate asking for clarification.
+Additional reports were filed out of time in the earlier s 370 decisions in _Mustafa Ahunbay_ and _Rajendar Prasad Rai and another v Public Prosecutor and another matter_ (“_Rajendar Prasad_”) without adverse comment; that practice should be upheld here.[^47] Further, an analogy may be drawn with a Mandatory Treatment Order (“MTO”) suitability report filed by an IMH psychiatrist in the context of s 339 CPC.[^48] The CPC provides that such reports are “final and conclusive”, but the High Court has since clarified that this does not mean that the courts are precluded from seeking clarifications of the report if it is unclear.
 Similarly, if the Magistrate finds the material in the s 370 report to be insufficient, the Magistrate can ask questions and the prosecution can provide answers, utilising fresh material if it must.

 47     In my view, the petitioners’ arguments were persuasive.
 The language of s 370 CPC is clear that there is only to be “a report”.
 The plain meaning of that phrase is that there is only to be _one_ report.
 The prosecution did not challenge this before me.
 Indeed, by the very way it labelled the documents it subsequently filed as an “Annex” and an “Addendum” to the s 370 Report, it was clear that the prosecution at least accepted – even if only implicitly – that there could ultimately only be _one_ report considered by the Magistrate.